Okta (NASDAQ:OKTA) Releases Q4 2022 Earnings Guidance

-Okta (NASDAQ:OKTA) last posted its earnings results on Wednesday, December 1st.
-The company reported ($0.07) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.24) by $0.17.
-Okta had a negative return on equity of 18.64% and a negative net margin of 52.47%.
-During the same quarter in the previous year, the firm posted ($0.38) EPS.
-On average, equities research analysts predict that Okta will post -5.09 EPS for the current fiscal year.
+Okta (NASDAQ:OKTA) last announced its earnings results on Wednesday, December 1st.
+The company reported ($0.07) EPS for the quarter, topping the consensus estimate of ($0.24) by $0.17.
+Okta had a negative net margin of 59.29% and a negative return on equity of 20.05%.
+During the same quarter in the prior year, the company posted ($0.38) EPS.
+Analysts forecast that Okta will post -5.09 earnings per share for the current year.

-In related news, CAO Christopher K. Kramer sold 3,333 shares of the firm’s stock in a transaction dated Wednesday, September 15th.
+In other news, CAO Christopher K. Kramer sold 3,333 shares of the business’s stock in a transaction dated Wednesday, September 15th.
 The stock was sold at an average price of $252.61, for a total transaction of $841,949.13.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Robert L. Dixon, Jr. sold 800 shares of the firm’s stock in a transaction that occurred on Thursday, September 9th.
-The shares were sold at an average price of $263.45, for a total transaction of $210,760.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO Todd Mckinnon sold 13,818 shares of the company’s stock in a transaction that occurred on Friday, November 19th.
+The shares were sold at an average price of $246.99, for a total value of $3,412,907.82.
 The disclosure for this sale can be found here.
-Insiders sold a total of 81,576 shares of company stock worth $20,749,569 over the last quarter.
-9.60% of the stock is currently owned by company insiders.
+In the last three months, insiders have sold 81,576 shares of company stock valued at $20,749,569.
+Insiders own 9.60% of the company’s stock.

 Okta Company Profile